antmicro/kenning/README.rst

 * requesting the inference on target,
 * downloading the outputs from the server,
 * (optionally) downloading the statistics from the server (i.e. performance speed, CPU/GPU utilization, power consumption),
-* notifying the success or failure by the server,
+* notifying of success or failure by the server,
 * parsing messages.

 Based on the above-mentioned methods, the ``edge_ai_tester.core.runtime.Runtime`` connects the host with the target.